MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/auth-aad-sso-bots.md

 This step is similar to the [tab SSO flow](../../../tabs/how-to/authentication/auth-aad-sso.md):

-1. Get your [Azure AD Application ID](/azure/active-directory/develop/howto-create-service-principal-portal#get-values-for-signing-in) for Teams desktop, web, or mobile client.
+1. Get your [Azure AD Application ID](/microsoft-graph-docs/concepts/auth-register-app-v2.md) for Teams desktop, web, or mobile client.
 2. Specify the permissions that your application needs for the Azure AD endpoint and, optionally, Microsoft Graph.
-3. [Grant permissions](/azure/active-directory/develop/howto-create-service-principal-portal#configure-access-policies-on-resources) for Teams desktop, web, and mobile applications.
+3. [Grant permissions](/microsoft-graph-docs/azure-docs/articles/active-directory/develop/v2-permissions-and-consent.md) for Teams desktop, web, and mobile applications.
-4. Add a client app by selecting the **Add a scope** button and in the panel that opens, enter `access_as_user` as the **Scope name**.
+4. Add a scope by selecting the **Add a scope** button.
+5. In the panel that opens, add a client app by entering `access_as_user` as the **Scope name**.

 >[!NOTE]
 > The "access_as_user" scope used to add a client app is for "Administrators and users".